swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-bentoml.md

 In this chapter, you have successfully:

-1. Installed MLEM
+1. Installed BentoML
-2. Initialized and configuring MLEM
+2. Learned about BentoML's model store
-3. Updated and ran the experiment to use MLEM to save and load the model
+3. Updated and ran the experiment to use BentoML to save and load the model to and from the model's store

 You did fix some of the previous issues: